markclift/summarize-repo-for-GPT/Readme.md

 ## Usage

 Enter the path of the local or remote repository you wish to summarize.
-The application will retrieve all file names from the repository, excluding certain predefined ignored files (see `github_utils.py` for the list of ignored files/folders).
+The application will retrieve all file names from the repository, excluding certain predefined ignored files (see `utils.py` for the list of ignored files/folders).

 You can then select which file extensions you wish to include in the generated summary.

 Enter a filename to save the downloaded content as a .txt file.
-The app will display the total number of tokens in the final output.
+The app will display the total number of tokens in the input vs output and the approximate cost incurred in the summarization.

 **Note:** Ensure that you have the necessary access permissions to the repository.